mh-skjelvareid/synaptus/README.md

 **Available through Mathworks File Exchange:** [![View mh-skjelvareid/synaptus on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://se.mathworks.com/matlabcentral/fileexchange/54792-mh-skjelvareid-synaptus)

 # Summary
-Synaptus is a Matlab/Octave toolbox for synthetic aperture or array imaging.
+Synaptus is a Python and Matlab/Octave toolbox for synthetic aperture or array imaging (**NOTE: The Python version of Synaptus is work in progress**).
 It was originally developed for ultrasonic imaging for non-destructive testing, but can be applied for similar imaging modes (e.g. ground penetrating radar).
 The toolbox focuses on algorithms implemented in the Fourier domain, and on imaging in multilayered structures (e.g. water, metal, rock).

 The core functionality of the toolbox is to create focused images from raw (unfocused) pulse-echo data.
 Such data is produced by a transducer that transmits waves into a propagating medium, and records backscattered waves from within the medium.
 A backscattered "echo" is created when the waves interact with an object or layer with different physical properties than the propagating medium, e.g. a metal object in water.
 A measurement at a single point in space thus produces a 1-dimensional "depth profile".
 By moving the transducer laterally relative to the object under study, it is possible to create a 2- or 3-dimensional image of the object.
 A similar measurement can be performed using an array of multiple transducers.
 Due to the divergence of the transducer beams, the echoes from scattering objects are "smeared" laterally, making the images unfocused and hard to interpret.
 Examples of such images are given in the "Example raw and focused images" section below.